c-lombardi23/c-lombardi23/README.md

 ---

-### 👋 About Me
+### About Me

-I am a results-driven engineer with a deep passion for building robust, end-to-end machine learning systems.
-My expertise lies in moving projects from initial concept and data analysis through to model development, rigorous validation, and deployment.
-I thrive on solving complex problems with clean, maintainable, and well-architected code.
+I am a dedicated student and aspiring machine learning engineer with a strong foundation in Physics.
+This background has equipped me with a rigorous, first-principles approach to problem-solving, which I now apply to building robust, end-to-end machine learning systems.
+My expertise lies in moving projects from initial concept and data analysis through to model development, validation, and deployment.
+I thrive on solving complex challenges with clean, maintainable, and well-architected code.

 My primary interests include:
 -  **Applied Machine Learning:** Developing intelligent systems that solve real-world problems.